FFTDigitalFactory/DataService_by_FFT_Digital_Factory/README.md

 - Communicates with the Siemens IIH Essentials OpenAPI (minimum version 2.2.0 required)

-- Provides a standardized gRPC/REST interface for downstream applications such as the FFT_DataBridge
+- Provides a standardized gRPC interface for downstream applications such as the FFT_DataBridge

 - Supplies both real-time values and historical data on request